In today’s blog, we’re going to go through why saliva testing is better than blood testing when you want to check your hormones.

 It’s also a superior method for testing because it allows you to be able to take multiple samples in one day.
 This is necessary when you need to check hormonal rhythms, like with cortisol.
 So rather than having to go back and forth to the lab all day for repeated blood tests, or to stay at the lab, you can collect the samples at home or at work.

-Plus, there’s no needles so it doesn’t hurt.
+Plus, there are no needles so it doesn’t hurt.
 It’s painless.
 It’s also very easy to do because you just do it at home or at work.
 You get the kit, you collect the samples (by spitting into the tubes) and then you post them back to the lab.
 That’s super, super easy.

 Now here’s the test Sarah did.
 We checked cortisol, which is a stress hormone, DHEA, and we also checked testosterone as well.